MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 <!-- ====================================================================== -->
-## Visualize memory leaks with Performance panel
+## Visualize memory leaks with Performance tool

-You can also use the Performance panel as another starting point in your investigation.
-The Performance panel helps you visualize the memory use of a page over time.
+You can also use the **Performance** tool as another starting point in your investigation.
+The **Performance** tool helps you visualize the memory use of a page over time.

 1. In DevTools, open the **Performance** tool.